Profirator/project-config/docs/configure.md

 	sudo certbot certonly --manual --preferred-challenges dns-01 --server https://acme-v02.api.letsencrypt.org/directory --email xyz@test.com --manual-public-ip-logging-ok --agree-tos -d *.example.com

+Please not that instead of xyz@test.com use a real email address.

 Deploy a DNS TXT record provided by Let’s Encrypt certbot after running the above command = send this to DNS controller, this part:
 ![images/acme1.PNG](images/acme1.PNG)
  the _acme challenge and the hash.
 Wait 2 minutes and press enter.